Research Sources

 Most current and comprehensive survey for enterprise-scale costs.
 Considered the most credible current source by SRE community.

-Ponemon 2022
+Ponemon 2016

-- -Avg data center outage cost: $740,357
+- -Avg outage cost: $740,357 (up 38% from 2010)

-Uptime Institute 2025
+Uptime Institute 2026

 Uptime Institute Annual Outage Analysis

-- -Power failure: #1 cause of severe outages
+- -Power #1 cause; fiber/connectivity outages rising

 Gartner 2014